Economy of Lithuania: Development since the 1990s

 By 1998, the economy had survived the early years of uncertainty and several setbacks, including a banking crisis.
 However, the collapse of the Russian ruble in August 1998 shocked the economy into negative growth and forced the reorientation of trade from Russia towards the West.

-Lithuania was invited to the Helsinki EU summit in December 1999 to begin EU accession talks in early 2000.

-After the Russian financial crisis, the focus of Lithuania's export markets shifted from East to West.
 In 1997, exports to the Soviet Union's successor entity (the Commonwealth of Independent States) made up 45% of total Lithuanian exports.
 This share of exports dropped to 21% of the total in 2006, while exports to EU members increased to 63% of the total.
 Exports to the United States made up 4.3% of all Lithuania's exports in 2006, and imports from the United States comprised 2% of total imports.
 Foreign direct investment (FDI) in 2005 was €0.8 billion.

+Lithuania was invited to the Helsinki EU summit in December 1999 to begin EU accession talks in early 2000.
 On 2 February 2002 the litas was pegged to the euro at a rate of 3.4528 to 1, which remained until Lithuania adopted the euro in 2015.
 Lithuania was very close to introducing the euro in 2007, but the inflation level exceeded the Maastricht requirements.
 On 1 January 2015, Lithuania became the 19th country to use the euro.

 The Vilnius Stock Exchange, now renamed the NASDAQ OMX Vilnius, started its activity in 1993 and was the first stock exchange in the Baltic states.
 In 2003, the VSE was acquired by OMX.
 Since 27 February 2008 the Vilnius Stock Exchange has been a member of NASDAQ OMX Group, which is the world's largest exchange company across six continents, with over 3,800 listed companies.
 The market cap of Vilnius Stock Exchange was €3.4 billion on 27 November 2009.

 During the last decade (1998–2008) the structure of Lithuania's economy has changed significantly.
 The biggest changes were recorded in the agricultural sector as the share of total employment decreased from 19.2% in 1998 to just 7.9% in 2008.
 The service sector plays an increasingly important role.
 The share of GDP in financial intermediation and real estate sectors was 17% in 2008 compared to 11% in 1998.
 The share of total employment in the financial sector in 2008 has doubled compared with 1998.